 -

-Phishing attachments are files sent through phishing emails or messages that contain malicious content.
+Phishing attachments are files sent to victims that contain embedded malicious content rather than redirecting them externally.

 -